In a typical actor model toolkit, you cannot directly reference an actor when you create it.

 }

-Phluxor\ActorSystem\Ref can be created manually.
+can also be created manually.

-Ref is created with a Phluxor\ActorSystem\ProtoBuf\Pid object.
+is created internally using a Phluxor\ActorSystem\ProtoBuf\Pid

-because the address is used to determine whether the actor is local or remote.
+This address is used to determine whether the actor is local or remote.

 use Phluxor\ActorSystem;